Jose Altuve Preview, Player Props: Astros vs. Mariners

 Jose Altuve At The Plate

-- Altuve is batting .318 with 13 doubles, a triple, nine home runs and 32 walks.
+- Altuve has 13 doubles, a triple, nine home runs and 32 walks while hitting .325.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.